NoCode-NoLife/Sabine/docs/beginner_guide.md

 and simply copy over your user folder to preserve your changes, with the user folder extending and overriding files in `system`.

-To check if everything went well up to this point you can launch the server by double-clicking the `start-all.bat` in Sabine's root directory, which will start the auth, char, and zone servers.
+To check if everything went well up to this point, you can launch the server by double-clicking the `start-all.bat` in Sabine's root directory, which will start the auth, char, and zone servers.
 Three command line windows should open, and after a couple seconds they